Om-Gaikhe/Principal-Component-Analysis/README.md

 # Project Overview: Principal Component Analysis on Automobile Dataset

-The provided Python code snippet performs an exploratory and explanatory data analysis employing dimensionality reduction techniques, namely, Principal Component Analysis (PCA), on a pre-cleaned dataset related to automobiles.
-The code contains a systematic flow of processes encompassing data importation, preprocessing, PCA application, explained variance visualization, and relationship mapping with target variable leveraging Mutual Information scores.
+The project contains a systematic flow of processes encompassing data importation, preprocessing, PCA application, explained variance visualization, and relationship mapping with target variable leveraging Mutual Information scores.

 ## Imported Libraries
 The code incorporates the use of several sophisticated Python libraries for data analysis and manipulation: